-For Emergencies, call (706)-637-6648 after 5:00 p.m., weekends, or holidays www.cityoghogansville.org for comprehensive utility, water conservation, and customer service information, as well as online bill payment.
-We are also interested in hearing your comments or questions at cityhall@cityofhogansville.org
+For Emergencies, call (706)-637-6648 after 5:00 p.m., weekends, or holidays www.cityoghogansville.org or cityhall@cityofhogansville.org for comprehensive utility, water conservation, and customer service information, as well as online bill payment.
+We are also interested in hearing your comments or questions at waterplant@cityofhogansville. org